Klinefelter (XXY) syndrome

 - psychological problems that come about from feeling different

 For more information, you should consult your doctor, endocrinologist or health professional.
-The following organisations can also provide further information:
+The following organisations can also provide further information and support:

 Learn more here about the development and quality assurance of healthdirect content.